 - Bangkok Bank: 25,000 THB

-Ask your guesthouse’s front desk staff to buy your bus or train ticket
+Ask your hotel’s front desk staff to buy your bus or train ticket

 As easy as it is to book an airline ticket online or to step outside and hail a taxi or songthaew (in major towns), there is a gray area to buying a bus or train ticket.
 In our experience, few Thai companies have made the switch to online reservations.
 Those who have switched advertise in Thai.
 The alternative is to spend an afternoon physically going to the bus or train station to buy tickets in advance or else you risk a sold-out trip if you arrive just hours before departure.

 Instead, don’t be shy to ask your guesthouse’s or hotel’s front desk staff for help.
 They are usually ok with passing along the task to one of their workers who, for a small fee, will go to the bus or train station and buy your tickets and bring them back to you.